DigiKlausur/docker-stacks/images/e2xgrader-notebook/README.md

 * Activate student exam extensions, providing a restricted notebook environment.
 * Activate a custom submit toolbar in notebooks
 * Activate custom submit behavior that hashes student files on submission and provides HTML versions of all submitted notebooks

+In student exam mode the following additional environment variables can be used to configure automated backups using [E2X Jupyter Backup](https://github.com/DigiKlausur/e2x-jupyter-backup).

+* `E2X_BACKUP_ENABLED`: Whether the backup functionality is enabled (default: false)
+* `E2X_BACKUP_DIR`: The directory where backups are stored relative to the notebook (default: None)
+* `E2X_BACKUP_MAX_FILES`: The maximum number of backup files to keep per notebook (default: 10)

 ## Usage